Parent Financial Aid Information

 - Colorado driver’s license number or Colorado identification number.

 - If applicable, U.S. Military card, U.S. Coast Guard Merchant Mariner card or Native American tribal document.

 - Visit College Opportunity Fund to complete the short application.
 Apply as soon as possible.

 How to Read Your Student's Bill

 Reading your student's bill can be often times be confusing.
-UNC has created this sample bill to help answer some questions you may have.
-If you still have questions you can always contact the Bursar's office.
+If you have questions please contact the Bursar's office.

 The Family Educational Rights and Privacy Act of 1974 (FERPA, also known as the Buckley Amendment) deals specifically with the education records of students, affording them certain rights with respect to those records.
 For purposes of definition, education records are those records which are:

 - Maintained by an institution or party acting for the institution